 For a fixed TORO problem, let $n{fvs}$ be the cardinality of the largest (minimal) FVS computed over all strongly connected components of its dependency graph.
 Then it is easy to see that the maximum number of required buffers is no more than $n{fvs}$ .
 The NP-hardness of cost-optimal TORO is established using the reduction from FVS problems to TORO.
-This is more involved than reducing TORO to FVS because the constructed TORO must correspond to an actual TORO problem in which the number of overlaps should not grow unbounded.
+This is more involved than reducing TORO to FVS because the constructed TORO must correspond to an actual TORO problem.